Demo

 The problem

 We built AI systems that mimic human communication and thought.
-Then we forgot to teach them the decision boxes we teach humans.
+Then we forgot to teach them the decision boxes or gates we teach humans.

 Organizations running AI workflows today have speed.
 What they don't have is memory, governance, or continuity.
 When something goes wrong there is no record of why it was approved, who decided, or when the drift started.